The 20 Best Apraxia Doctors in Japan

 Sendai, JP

-Minoru Matsuda practices in Sendai, Japan.
+Minoru Matsuda practices practicing medicine in Sendai, Japan.
 Mr. Matsuda is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-His top areas of expertise are Agnosia, Apraxia, Primary Progressive Aphasia, Dysgraphia, and Thrombectomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Agnosia, Apraxia, Primary Progressive Aphasia, Thrombectomy, and Gastrostomy.

 Advanced in Apraxia